 Having a clear vision of the answers you’re looking for will drive your preliminary data preparation and help you make the right choices when building and exploring your metrics.

-No matter what metric you're interested in, make sure you select a data source and dimensions (columns) that include the data you’ll need for your metric.
+No matter what metric you're interested in, make sure you select a data source and dimensions (columns) that include the data you’ll need.

 Once you know the questions you want to answer, then: